 Centers for Disease Control and Prevention (CDC) emergency preparedness and response

 These resources are intended to help professionals take an all-hazards approach to preparedness.

 A directory developed by the Interstate Chemical Terrorism Workgroup provides users with a list of information resources offering chemical-specific data that could be used during an emergency.

 Reference from the Nebraska Regional Poison Center

 Former HHS Secretary Leavitt details the strategy for the next influenza pandemic in this document.

-This document serves as a discussion piece for home healthcare agencies and others to consider during a pandemic.
+Agency for Healthcare Research and Quality (AHRQ) document serves as a discussion piece for home healthcare agencies and others to consider during a pandemic.